GuangyuWangLab2021/cellDancer/readme.rst

 What's new
 ========================================================
-cellDancer is updated to v1.1.6
+cellDancer is updated to v1.1.5

 * Added progress bar for adata_to_df_with_embed() and adata_to_raw().
-* Added try except to catch genes with low quality.
+* Added try except in velocity() to catch genes with low quality.

 cellDancer is updated to v1.1.4